 Your customers come first, so choose a factoring company with care.
 You want to find out things like how long they’ve been in business, customer complaints and commendations, ethical business practices, and do their values align with yours?
 Do your due diligence before you make a choice.

 If you’re looking at dipping your toes into the world of invoice factoring and feeling a little overwhelmed right now – don’t worry.
-FundThrough is a modern take on traditional factoring that allows you to retain control over your business and cash flow with a suite of flexible invoice financing options that are designed to work regardless of whether you’re a new business that wants to maintain complete control over your accounts receivable process, or a large company looking for someone to do the waiting for you.
+Like other online factoring companies, FundThrough offers a modern spin on traditional factoring relationships.
+You retain control over your business and cash flow while enjoying access to a suite of flexible invoice financing options that are designed to work regardless of whether you’re a new business that wants to maintain complete control over your accounts receivable process, or a large company looking for someone to do the waiting for you.